 - Take an existing order (taker): Browse the order book, filter by currency, payment method, and amount.
 You'll see offers from other users with their price premium, accepted payment methods, and trade limits.
 Taking an existing order is faster — the other party is already waiting.

 - Create your own order (maker): Set your desired amount, payment method, price premium (or discount), and expiration time.
 Your order goes into the book and waits for a taker.
-Makers pay 0% fees; takers pay 0.2%.
+RoboSats charges a flat 0.2% trade fee, split so that the maker pays only 0.025% and the taker pays 0.175% — the lower maker fee is designed to reward adding liquidity to the book.

 A newer feature allows creating password-protected orders that don't appear in the public book — useful for pre-arranged trades with specific counterparties.